lpoo/PCx/README.md

     $ ./configure --help

-since some features for debug and profile can be enable using the options.
+since some features for debug and profile can be enable using options or environment variables.

 If you got a error like